Jipsachelora/Ineuron/README.md

 # Ineuron
-THIS Repository contains assignments from ineuron
+This Repository contains assignments from ineuron